-SWIMMING POOLS WITHOUT EXTERNAL LIFEGUARD COVER ACTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
+• Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
 It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.
-HAZARDS Drowning Cramp Slips, trips, falls Sports injuries QUALIFICATIONS A member of staff who holds the National Rescue Award for Swimming Teachers and Coaches (or equivalent life guarding qualification) must be supervising at all times.
-They, or another member of staff present must hold a Current First Aid qualification (with resuscitation).
-1
+Drowning Cramp Slips, trips, falls Sports injuries A member of staff who holds the National Rescue Award for Swimming Teachers and Coaches (or equivalent life guarding qualification) must be supervising at all times.
+They, or another member of staff present must hold a Current First Aid qualification (with resuscitation). i